Watching the Wheels: Year-end charts

-Cover versions
+Versions

 The song has been covered by Gwen Guthrie (1992), The Samples (1997); Paraguayan rock band Deliverans released a Spanish version on the compilation album Lennon Vive: Un tributo del Rock paraguayo (2000), Matisyahu for the benefit album Instant Karma: The Amnesty International Campaign to Save Darfur (2007), and Charly García under the name "Mirando las ruedas" for his album Kill Gil (2010).
 Patrick Wolf re-arranged the song for a performance at Yoko Ono's Meltdown Festival at the Southbank Centre.

+Vince Welnick often performed the song in concert in the years following the death of Jerry Garcia which ended Welnick's stint in the Grateful Dead.

-An acoustic demo version of the song, performed by Lennon, was featured on the soundtrack of Judd Apatow's 2009 film Funny People.
+An acoustic demo version of the song, performed by Lennon, was included on Disc 4 of the John Lennon Anthology.

 In 2020, a cover of the song by Chris Cornell, a huge fan of John Lennon, was included on his posthumous album No One Sings Like You Anymore, Vol. 1.